replicatedhq/help-center/content/docs/swarm/packaging-an-application/docker-swarm.md

 After declaring these images, they will be available across the entire Swarm cluster.

+### Services

+Components and containers in Swarm are defined in terms of services, part of the Docker Compose format.
+Each service is created by the Replicated scheduler and provides cluster-wide load balancing and failure tolerance for failed containers.
+In a multi-node environment, there are no restrictions on node placement unless node tags are applied.

+NOTE: Insert a summary of the Compose format services here and how to use them.

 ### Online and Airgapped Installations

 Online installs should not use the standard install script, but instead use the [Swarm installation script](/docs/distributing-an-application/installing-with-swarm/).
 Airgapped installations work as expected when running in swarm mode.
 All images included in your swarm application must be specified in the new `images` section of your YAML in order to be included in the airgap bundle your customer will download.
 See below for an example.